Entrepreneurs’ Relief (now BADR) – 10% tax on eligible business disposals

 Firstly, you need to take the time to work out what your total profit was from the sale of all the assets you think qualify for BADR

-Given the potential tax savings available, you may well benefit from seeking the advice of your accountant to work out the numbers for you.
+Given the potential tax savings available, you may benefit from seeking your accountant’s advice to work out the numbers for you.

-Next, ensure you deduct any qualifying losses from your total, and then also make sure you reduce the total by the current CGT tax-free allowance.
-For Capital Gains Tax, this is currently £12,300 (£12,000 in 2019/20).
+Next, ensure you deduct any qualifying losses from your total and reduce it by the current CGT tax-free allowance.
+For Capital Gains Tax, this is currently £3,000 (2024/5)

 You will then be liable to pay 10% on the remaining profits from the business asset disposal.
 For most individuals, you can include the disposal and account for any tax owed on your annual tax return.